This is the ultimate guide to a House Deposit when buying in Queensland.

 There are also restrictions on the types of properties you can buy

-The property you are buying must be brand new, or being built and valued at under $750,000 (land included).
-New dwellings include houses, units, duplex, townhouse, a granny flat that has not been occupied as a place of residence.
+The property you are buying must be brand new or being built and valued at under $750,000 (land included).
+New dwellings include houses, units, duplexes, townhouses, and a granny flat that has not yet been occupied as a place of residence.

-The grant may be used for homes that have undergone substantial renovations, or homes that have been moved onto a new site and not yet occupied like kit homes.
+The grant may be used for homes that have undergone substantial renovations or homes that have been moved onto a new site but are not yet occupied, like kit homes.

-You will need to move into the new home within one year of settlement and live there continuously for six months.
+You must move into the new home within one year of settlement and live there continuously for six months.

 You are also unable to rent out a room until you’ve lived in the property for at least a year.
 So if you were relying on rental income from other tenants, park that thought for a little while.